C++ Web Services

 psibase::makeConnection

-template<typename Connection, typename T, typename Key>
+template<typename Connection, typename T, typename Key, typename Proj = std::identity>

 Connection psibase::makeConnection(